DD01XC-docx/access-monitoring-service/README.md

-# Access Monitoring Service (AMC)
+# Access Monitoring Service

-A full-stack pet project focused on **authentication flows** and **security access analytics**.
+Access Monitoring Service is a full-stack portfolio project focused on authentication activity tracking, access analytics, and dashboard-driven monitoring.

-This application combines a Spring Boot backend (REST API + PostgreSQL + JPA) with a static frontend (HTML/CSS/JavaScript) to simulate how login activity can be collected and visualized on a security-style dashboard.
+The application combines a Spring Boot backend, PostgreSQL persistence, and a static frontend to simulate how login events can be collected, stored, and transformed into useful operational metrics.

+## Overview

+The project is centered around access events generated during authentication flows.
+Each event can capture data such as:

+- username or email
+- authentication status
+- request duration
+- IP address
+- event timestamp

+These events are then used to power a monitoring dashboard with visual summaries and recent activity logs.

 ## Features

-- User registration and login endpoints
+- User registration and login
+- JWT-based authentication flow
-- Access event tracking for successful/failed login attempts
+- Access event persistence in PostgreSQL
-- Dashboard analytics:
+- Dashboard analytics for authentication activity
-  - Access statistics by time range (`1h`, `24h`, `7d`)
+- Time-based access statistics (`1h`, `24h`, `7d`)
-  - SLA success rate card
+- SLA status card
+- Alert level visualization
-  - Top failed accounts (last 24h)
+- Top failed accounts chart
-  - Heatmap-like alert level visualization
-- PostgreSQL-backed persistence
-- Docker Compose for local database setup
+- Agent status overview
+- System health view
+- Response time distribution chart
+- Recent access logs feed on the dashboard
+- Collapsible logs section
+- Quick actions card with dashboard shortcuts

 ## Tech Stack

-**Backend**
+### Backend

 - Java 21
 - Spring Boot 3
 - Spring Web